 The JLI launched a Religions, Humanitarianism, and Development Research Reading Group in February 2020, welcoming all academics and researchers to speak on relevant topics.
 The group will meet virtually for one hour on a monthly basis to share their research.

-October 13, 2022: Erin K. Wilson, University of Groningen, will speak about her upcoming book ‘Religion and World Politics: Connecting Theory with Practice’
+- Prof Dr Erin K. Wilson, University of Groningen, presented her upcoming book ‘Religion and World Politics – Connecting Theory with Practice’.

 - Jason Paltzer, Wisconsin Lutheran College, presents: A Christian collaborative for public health research and evidence-based practice